AndreaRibuoli/RIBY/README.md

 This is an example of code generation from Ruby targeting a specific syntax in IBM i.
 This same approach could be adopted for CL, C, RPG, and many other more unusual languages.

-As soon as many compilers adopts native source file members as input (QPRCRTPG is the exception) let us investigate the opportunities we have to read and write source files (there has been a gradual evolution to IFS as an alternative source, particularly suited for tools like **make** or **git**).
+As soon as many compilers are still using native source file members as input (*QPRCRTPG* is the exception) let us investigate the opportunities we have to read and/or write source files by means of API we could access from Ruby in PASE.
+There has been a gradual evolution to IFS as an alternative source, particularly suited for tools like **make** and **git**).

 ----
 ### 15. to have fun by reliving old glories